View RULES HISTORY

 Ultimately, decisions on whether some output meets the requirements specified in the Task definition are the sole discretion of the Strategist that owns the Bounty.

-Admins must then enter the details into the Incubator Accounting Spreadsheet, filling in all columns and double checking the user’s payment address and reward amount, to enable the claim to be awarded.
+Upon approveal, Admins must enter the details into the Incubator Accounting Spreadsheet, filling in all columns and double checking the user’s payment address and reward amount, to enable the claim to be awarded.

 4.4 Admin Rewards #